Professor Sabine Gabrysch

 I came to the School in 2005 to do an MSc Epidemiology and stayed to do a PhD with Oona Campbell on one of the first Graduate Teaching Assistantships from 2006-2009.
 My PhD investigated the influence of distance and level of care on health service use for childbirth in Zambia, linking individual and household survey data with health facility census data in a Geographical Information System (GIS).

-From October 2009, I have been working as an epidemiologist at the Heidelberg Institute of Global Health at Heidelberg University in Germany, while still collaborating with various researchers at the School.
+From October 2009, I have been working as an epidemiologist at the Heidelberg Institute of Global Health (HIGH) at Heidelberg University in Germany, while still collaborating with various researchers at the School.
 Since 2014, I have been heading the Unit of Epidemiology and Biostatistics at the Heidelberg Institute of Global Health.

 During my time at LSHTM I was teaching on the MSc modules Extended Epidemiology, Statistics for Epidemiology and Population Health (STEPH), Statistical Methods in Epidemiology (SME) and Epidemiology & Control of Communicable Diseases (ECCD), furthermore on the Intensive Course in Epidemiology and Medical Statistics (ICEMS) and the Distance Learning MSc Clinical Trials.
 I am still a tutor on the DL module Basic Statistics for Clinical Trials.